Smithsonian/cheby_checker/README.md

 ## Installation / prerequisites
  - A containerized approach has been set up to take care of
- - (a) installing all of the REBOUND/REBOUNDx NBody stuff
+   - Installing all of the REBOUND/REBOUNDx NBody stuff
- - (b) installing all other python dependacies
+   - Installing all other python dependencies
  - See cheby_container for more details of how to use

 ## Functionalities exist/will-exist to: